rozbb/draft-waict-transparency/draft-waict-transparency.md

     ...
 }
 ```
-where `checkpoint` contains the base64 encoding of the checkpoint (described below), and `inclusion` contains a base64 encoding of an [RFC 6962](https://www.rfc-editor.org/rfc/rfc6962.html#section-2.1.1) Merkle inclusion proof, proving that the manifest hash is the last leaf in the tree whose root appears in `checkpoint.
-The spicy signature MAY include other data in the object, so long as its keys do not conflict with the keys above.
+where `checkpoint` contains the base64 encoding of the checkpoint (described below), and `inclusion` contains a base64 encoding of an [RFC 6962](https://www.rfc-editor.org/rfc/rfc6962.html#section-2.1.1) Merkle inclusion proof, proving that the manifest hash is the last leaf in the tree whose root appears in `checkpoint`.
+The tbundle MAY include other data in the object, so long as its keys do not conflict with the keys above.

 #### Checkpoint

-The checkpoint value in the spicy signature is the base64 encoding of a [tlog checkpoint](https://github.com/C2SP/C2SP/blob/main/tlog-checkpoint.md).
+The checkpoint value in the tbundle is the base64 encoding of a [tlog checkpoint](https://github.com/C2SP/C2SP/blob/main/tlog-checkpoint.md).
 The lines are as follows:
 1. Contains the `$log_provider/waict-v1.$site_origin.$revision` where `$log_provider` is the domain of the Log Provider, `$site_origin` is the base64 encoding of the Site origin `$scheme://$domain:$port`, and `$revision` is the base64-encoded revision string.
 1. Contains the decimal-encoded size of the Log Merkle tree.
 1. Contains the base64 encoding of the Log Merkle tree root.